Rajpratik71/Mininet-wiki/FAQ.md

 <a id=blank-screen></a>
 ### Help!
 The VM console screen is blank!

+Make sure that the VM is actually booting.
+If not, then you may have a problem actually booting the Mininet VM in your VM monitor.
+The Mininet 2.0 VM is a 64-bit image, which should work on any modern CPU.
+However, some users have reported conflicts between Microsoft's Hyper-V and VirtualBox on Windows, so if you are running VirtualBox on Windows you may need to turn of Hyper-V.

+If the VM is booting but boots to a blank screen, then you probably just need to either wake up the Linux console or switch to another virtual console, as follows:

 First, select the VM console window.
 Second, press a key like `A` or `return` a few times - see if any text appears.
 If nothing happens, try switching to a different Linux console using `control``alt``F1`` through `control``alt``F7`.